khoirulhudaa/frameworkV/docs/Core-Features/V-custom.md

 Specifies the value of the class in valclass

 You can specify the value of a CSS property using the utility classes defined in valclass.
-The last word of the utility class name will be used as the value for the corresponding CSS property.
+The last word of the utility class name will be used as the value for the corresponding CSS property

 ## Usage: additional vocabulary